Menu

 The exact cost of a life insurance policy for an alcoholic will be determined by the amount of risk they pose to the insurance company.

-This risk becomes higher when the insurance agent believes the individual may relapse or develop further health problems due to their excess drinking – age, overall health, and the products chosen also play a role.
+This risk becomes higher when the insurance agent believes the individual may relapse or develop further health problems due to their excessive drinking age, overall health, and the products chosen also play a role.

-When alcoholics apply for a life insurance policy, the insurance company will likely contact the primary care physician to get more medical information and receive a full report on their health so the agent can make the most informed decision about how high they will set the premiums for the coverage.
+When alcoholics apply for a life insurance policy, the insurance company will likely contact their primary care physician to obtain more medical information and receive a comprehensive health report, allowing the agent to make the most informed decision about the premium rate for the coverage.

-The professionals at Insurance Hero can handle all these details for their clients, helping to make the process move much more quickly and without any additional effort.
+The professionals at Insurance Hero can handle all these details for their clients, helping to expedite the process and minimise additional effort.

 What You Should Know About Alcoholism